MOST RECENT

 Different Versions of California Drivers Ed

-At the moment, new drivers have numerous choices when it comes to take the drivers ed in California.
+At the moment, new drivers have quite a few choices when it comes to taking a driver's education class in California.
+The CA DMV is very liberal and accepts virtually any drivers education class, provided it's up to the state's standards.
 If your school offers drivers education - you might take it at school as part of your curriculum.
 However, if your school does not offer drivers ed - don’t stress.
-You can still take California drivers ed online, at a driving school or choose from various book courses.
+You can still take California drivers ed online, through a commercial driving school or choose from various book courses.

 Insurance Discount